Tuesday, March 22, 2011

 TONY ABBOTT:

-Again, Alan, it’s disappointing when all these things are true but it is our system.
+Again, Alan, it’s disappointing when all these things are true but it is our system.from

 http://www.dailytelegraph.com.au/news/tony-abbott-admits-disappointment-coalition-did-not-get-chance-to-govern/story-e6freuy9-1225915512964